ghudiczius/docker-media-bazarr/README.md

 # Bazarr

 Simple docker image for Bazarr without any bloat, built on the official python3 image.
-Bazarr runs as user `bazarr` with `uid` and `gid` 6767.
+Bazarr runs as user `bazarr` with `uid` and `gid` `1000` and listens on port `6767`.

 ## Usage